Automated SoD Remediation: From Risk Detection to Resolution

 - Active: The action meets or exceeds the usage thresholds, indicating the user relies on this access for their work

-This classification drives every decision the engine makes.
+This classification, detailed further in our did-do analysis approach, drives every decision the engine makes.
 Unused access can be removed with confidence.
 Active access requires alternative coverage or manual judgment.

 Configuration and Flexibility